abacedariangirl/peh-demo/pages/Page_Photographers.md

 # can paste iframe code right into the markdown
 ---

-{% include feature/jumbotron.html objectid="https://cdil.lib.uidaho.edu/images/palouse_sm.jpg" %}
+{% include feature/jumbotron.html objectid="https://cdil.lib.uidaho.edu/images/palouse_sm.jpg" heading="Meet the Photographers" text=false%}

 {% include feature/nav-menu.html sections="About CollectionBuilder CSV;About the About Page" %}